zama-ai/concrete-ml/docs/README.md

 ## Concrete stack

-Concrete ML is built on top of Zama's Concrete.
-It uses [Concrete-Numpy](https://github.com/zama-ai/concrete-numpy), which itself uses the [Concrete-Compiler](https://pypi.org/project/concrete-compiler) and the [Concrete-Library](https://docs.zama.ai/concrete).
-To use these libraries directly, refer to the [Concrete-Numpy](https://docs.zama.ai/concrete-numpy/) and [Concrete](https://docs.zama.ai/concrete) documentations.
+Concrete ML is built on top of Zama's [Concrete](https://github.com/zama-ai/concrete).

 ## Online demos and tutorials